rcbops/RPC-Heat-Gerrit-CI/_includes/architecture.md

 after deployment)
 - One Gerrit instance with MySQL
 - One jenkins-master instance
-- A variable number of Jenkins slaves.
+- A variable number of Jenkins slaves